Case ECS 02/15: North Macedonia / electricity

 The amendments to the Energy Law adopted in October 2014 deprive small businesses and all household customers of their right to purchase electricity directly from the supplier of their choice.
 Furthermore, making eligibility dependent on electricity consumption is non-compliant with the Treaty.

-On 14 October 2016, the Ministerial Council decided on the failure by the former Yugoslav Republic of Macedonia to comply with its obligations under with Article 11 of the Treaty in conjunction with Article 33 (1) of Directive 2009/72/EC.
+On 14 October 2016, the Ministerial Council decided on the failure by North Macedonia to comply with its obligations under with Article 11 of the Treaty in conjunction with Article 33 (1) of Directive 2009/72/EC.
 With the adoption of Decision 2016/06/MC-EnC, the procedure under Article 91 of the Treaty in Case ECS-2/15 is closed.
 On 12 October 2017, the Secretariat initiated Case ECS-2/15S by submitting a Reasoned Request to the Ministerial Council under Article 92 of the Treaty.